mcaibad2/Apache-Cordova-Toast-plugin/README.md

-# Apache Cordova toast Android plugin
+# Apache Cordova Toast plugin
 By Andreas Daskalopoulos

 ## Using the plugin